Table of Contents

-- Make use of short sentences when asking questions – you might want to use bullet points when asking questions (if you prefer).
+You might want to use bullet points when asking questions (if you prefer).
 But whatever you do, avoid long sentences as they tend to confuse the person that is providing the answers.
 Each sentence should address a particular question you want the interviewer to answer.
 And don’t worry about whether the interviewee will be compelled to make his/her answers brief because of the brief sentences.
 Nigerians like long talk and so, tell your interviewee to feel free to go into details.
 You will be surprised at the level of details you will get from a single question.

-- Refer to something about them that you have read – although this may not be so important to the blog post, it will, however, make the interviewee feel that you are genuinely interested in them.
+Although this may not be so important to the blog post, it will, however, make the interviewee feel that you are genuinely interested in them.

-- Ask if there is any other thing they would want to add – while you may not have all the questions, the interviewee can help you out with some ideas by telling you more about them, their field, or achievements.
+While you may not have all the questions, the interviewee can help you out with some ideas by telling you more about them, their field, or achievements.

-- Ask for their advice for people looking up to them – by asking this question in this manner, you will be robbing their ego and also having the opportunity to get their opinion on what newcomers to the scene should look out for.
+By asking this question in this manner, you will be robbing their ego and also having the opportunity to get their opinion on what newcomers to the scene should look out for.

-- Conclude your interview with appreciation – appreciate them for the time they took in answering the questions.
+Appreciate them for the time they took in answering the questions.
 Also, let them know that you will inform them when you finally publish the interview.

 Join our list

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.